Service

 - Cause: A benign growth of melanocytes, the cells that produce melanin.

-How to treat pigmentation?
+How do you treat pigmentation?

 The Alexandrite laser is a powerful tool in treating various pigmentation issues.
 It uses a specific wavelength (depth) of light to target and break down excess melanin in the skin.
 This light energy is converted into heat, which breaks down the excess melanin cells into much smaller particles.
 The body’s natural processes can then wash away these smaller particles, leading to a reduction in the appearance of the spots.